Victim Profiling and Victimology

 The procedural shift under the Bharatiya Nagarik Suraksha Sanhita (BNSS) 2023 is that statements by women in sexual-offence cases are now recorded by a woman officer, in the victim's home or chosen safe location, and increasingly via audiovisual means.
 The victimology workup, including risk factors and prior history, now sits in a statement environment that's designed to be less hostile to the victim.
 This matters operationally because the quality of the victimology data goes up when the statement environment is less intimidating.

-Here's the contrarian beat that has to be in any honest piece on victimology.
 The framework, applied badly, produces victim-blaming.
 Risk levels read as a moral hierarchy.
 Lifestyle factors read as causes of the offence.
 The victim ends up cross-examined on her clothes, her time of return home, her drinking, her decision to walk through a particular area.
 Defence counsel sometimes lean on this, and Indian appellate courts have repeatedly had to push back.

 The line is not subtle but it is routinely crossed: